Introducing Dean McNamara:

 - Is the Dam funding fair for ratepayers?

-- Should the council be subsidising commercial enterprises?
+- Should the council be subsidising commercial enterprise?

 - Is council making good decisions with our money?